-8.2 International School
+8.2 d'Overbroeck's International

 Homework will usually be marked ready for handing back in the next appropriate lesson with appropriate individual feedback.
 A student's books and/or folders should be marked on a regular basis, preferably weekly.
 Where it is the class teacher's practice to set work via Teams or One Note, teachers should check and provide feedback on their students' notes and work on Teams on a weekly basis.